 Like the Spanish City Did When We Were Kids

 Catalogue essay on playing and building in the work of Colin Booth.
 For the exhibition at the Laing Art Gallery the city art gallery for Newcastle Newcastle upon Tyne UK May 2011.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Colin Boothartist

 Modernist architecture, children’s play and the building blocks that they have in common are the background and material of Colin Booth’s recent sculpture.
 He has had several exhibitions in the last year where he has explored these themes in sites including a national museum and a major office building in London’s Canary Wharf.